 We will see the most important touristic attractions of the region, learning more about its culture and history, but with a focus on Transylvania’s culinary culture.
 The recipe for each day will be a culinary experience and a visit to a tourist attraction.
 So, our Transylvania food tour also includes visits to Bran Castle, Corvin Castle, fortified churches, Transylvania’s countryside, Sibiu, Brasov and Sighisoara.

 Transylvania has a complex history, which shaped the cultural landscape of the region.
 With a majority Romanian population, Transylvania was for a long time part of the Kingdom of Hungary or the Austro-Hungarian Empire.
-For centuries, Transylvania has been a multiethnic space, inhabited by Romanians, Hungarians, Saxons.
+For centuries, Transylvania has been a multiethnic space, inhabited by Romanians, Hungarians and Saxons.
 This phenomenon is also reflected in the Transivan cuisine, where the gastronomic culture of each nation influenced each other, giving rise to a diversified cuisine, with elements from German, Hungarian, Austrian, but also from Balkan or Turkish cuisine.

 The final program of our Transylvania food and wine tour is very flexible.
 It is designed as a round trip, which can start and finish anywhere on the itinerary.